AnotherDayOfTrying/cmput404_lab_1/readme.md

 Populated form fields with the provided payload (X=Y).
 Included new headers `CONTENT_LENGTH`, `CONTENT_TYPE`.
 Shell Environment `REMOTE_PORT` (57012 -> 57048), `REQUEST_METHOD` ('GET' -> 'POST')
 `REMOTE_PORT` changes on each request and is not unique to a POST request

-Useful for analyzing any requests coming towards the endpoint.
+POST methods are used to send information to an endpoint that runs a script, action, or program with the given input. `POST https://webdocs.cs.ualberta.ca/~hindle1/1.py` is useful for analyzing the content of any requests as it performs a script that writes out the contents of the request including headers, environment contexts, etc.

 ## Question 8: What is the raw URL to your Python script on GitHub?